John II Casimir Vasa: Abdication and death

 On 16 September 1668, grief-stricken after the death of his wife in the previous year, John II Casimir abdicated the throne of the Polish-Lithuanian Commonwealth and returned to France, where he rejoined the Jesuits and became abbot of Abbey of Saint-Germain-des-Prés in Paris.
-Following his abdication Michał Korybut Wiśniowiecki (Michael I) was elected the new king and was crowned on 29 September 1669.
+Following his abdication, Michał Korybut Wiśniowiecki was elected the new king and was crowned on 29 September 1669.
+John Casimir allegedly re-married to Claudine Françoise Mignot.

 In the autumn of 1672, John Casimir had intended to return to Poland, but fell ill before departing and was prevented from doing so.
 The seizure of Kamieniec Podolski by the Ottoman Empire distressed him, exacerbating his condition.
 He requested the assistance of Pope Clement X to defend Poland against the Ottomans.
 He died on 16 December 1672 from apoplexy, and his burial took place inside the Wawel Cathedral in Kraków.
 His heart was interred in the Abbey of Saint-Germain-des-Prés.